Adam-Lechnos/jenkins-active-repo-parser/README.md

 # jenkins-active-repo-parser
-Pull latest list of GitHub repos from a list of topics for Jenkins Active Choice Parameter
+Pull latest list of GitHub repos from a list of topics for Jenkins Active Choices Reactive Parameter

 #### Overview